elringus/bootsharp/README.md

 # Why not Blazor?

 In contrast to solutions like Blazor, which attempt to bring the entire web platform inside .NET, Bootsharp facilitates high-level interoperation between C# and TypeScript, allowing to build the UI layer under its natural ecosystem using industry-standard tooling and frameworks, such as [React](https://react.dev) and [Svelte](https://svelte.dev).

+# Why not `System.Runtime.InteropServices.JavaScript`?

+Bootsharp itself is built on top of [.NET's new JavaScript interop](https://learn.microsoft.com/en-us/aspnet/core/blazor/javascript-interoperability/import-export-interop?view=aspnetcore-8.0) introduced in .NET 7.

+If you're looking to expose simple library API to JavaScript and don't need type declarations, Bootsharp would probably be an overkill.
+However, .NET's interop is low-level, doesn't support passing custom types by value and requires lots of boilerplate to author the bindings.
+It's impractical for large API surfaces.

+With Bootsharp, you'll be able to just throw your domain-specific interfaces at it and use them seamlessly from the other side, as if they were originally authored in TypeScrip (and vice-versa).

 # 🎬 Get Started